Erislandio/product-comparator-vtex/README.md

-# VTEX IO Base Component
+# VTEX IO Store Component Template

-This demo component shows you how to make a simple yet complete VTEX IO component.
+This demo component shows you how to make a simple yet complete VTEX IO store component.

 It shows a simple demonstration of the following features: